• Skip to primary navigation

 Storage

-This recipe for pumpkin protein balls needs to be stored in the fridge or freezer.
-Place the balls in an air-tight container or baggie and keep in the fridge up to one week or the freezer up to one month.
+These easy protein balls need to be stored in the fridge or freezer.
+Place the balls in an airtight container or baggie and keep in the fridge up to one week or the freezer up to one month.

 Why eat protein balls?